-A sample of any one truffle is freely given and they can be ordered in amounts from 4 to 12 or even more.
-They are beautifully packaged to go into a ribbon-ed gift box and then placed into a striking chocolate colored bag outfitted with tissue paper.
+A sample of one truffle is offered free of charge.
+The truffles can be ordered in amounts from 4 to 12 or even more.
+They are beautifully packaged to go into a ribbon wrapped gift box and then placed into a beautiful chocolate colored bag outfitted with tissue paper.

-Lisa and I both ordered a box of 4 truffles of assorted varieties to take home with us and the generous offer was made to keep them in house until we were ready to leave town in order to preserve them in a cooler environment.
-We happily complied and left the Cocoamoda Restaurant to walk across the street and see where these delectable truffles are created.
+Lisa and I both ordered a box of 4 truffles of assorted varieties to take home with us, and the generous offer was made to keep them in the restaurant until we were ready to leave town to preserve them in a cooler environment.
+We happily complied and walked across the street to see where these delectable truffles are made.

 Fortunately for us and unfortunately for the owner of Cocoamoda, it was a slow day in the factory.
 The reason was that the chocolate enrober machine had broken down and they were awaiting the repair crew from Chicago to come down and enable its functionality.

-He was most engaging and is a bon vivant fellow who ( we found out ) is a fellow Houstonian who travels each day back and forth to this business and new enterprise in Calvert.
+He was most engaging and is a bon vivant fellow who is a fellow Houstonian who travels each day back and forth to this business and new enterprise in Calvert.

-Personally doing much of the renovations of the two buildings he purchased to become his chocolate factory, we learned a bit of interesting history from Mr. Wilkinson.
+Personally doing much of the renovations of the two buildings he purchased to become his chocolate factory, we learned a bit of fascinating history from Mr. Wilkinson.

-Much time and personal effort was put into making the two purchased storefronts into his Cocoamoda chocolate factory.
+Much time and personal effort were put into making the two purchased storefronts into his Cocoamoda chocolate factory.
+One note of interest:

-The crumbling mortar between the old bricks of the vintage buildings were actually replaced by Kenneth Wilkinson infusing new mortar with the aid of countless pastry bags!
-How is THAT for using his chef's skills in a new and innovative way!!!
+The crumbling mortar between the old bricks of the vintage buildings was replaced by Kenneth Wilkinson infusing new mortar with the aid of many pastry bags!
+How is that for using his chef's skills in a new and innovative way!

-Normally it takes about 16 minutes (from what we were told) for a chocolate truffle to traverse this machinery from one end to the other being coated and chilled at the appropriate moments upon the journey to becoming the delicious delectibles that people get to enjoy.
+Normally it takes about 16 minutes (from what we were told) for a chocolate truffle to traverse this machinery from one end to the other being coated and chilled at the appropriate moments upon the journey to becoming the delicious truffle treats that people get to enjoy.

 Those old brick buildings in Calvert have found a great new purpose in housing this new enterprise of Cocoamoda.
 Look for expansions into other cities of Texas and possibly beyond in the future.